-CIHCR is led by Prof James Mason, who succeded Professor Pali Hungin in this role in 2011.
-CIHCR includes the Research Design Service, Durham Clinical Trial Unit, The Evaluation Research and Development Unit (ERDU, led by Prof Greg Rubin), The Obesity Related Behaviours Research Group (ORB, led by Prof Carolyn Summerbell) and The Mental Health Research Group (led by Prof Joe Reilly).
+CIHCR is led by Prof James Mason, who succeeded Professor Pali Hungin in this role in 2011.
+CIHCR includes the Research Design Service (RDS), Durham Clinical Trials Unit (DCTU), The Evaluation Research and Development Unit (ERDU, led by Prof Greg Rubin), The Obesity Related Behaviours Research Group (ORB, led by Prof Carolyn Summerbell) and The Mental Health Research Group (led by Dr Helen Stain).
 CIHCR conducts and supports clinical and health services research.
 A number of studies are in progress.
 Some examples include:

 - A HRUK funded national survey of variability in heart failure diagnosis and management

 - A NIHR-funded study (ADVANCE) evaluating the impact of the new PFI builds at Roseberry Park and Lanchester Road on patient experience and outcomes

 - A National Cancer Action funded implementation of a risk assessment tool for lung and colorectal cancer